Kyushi/mub/readme.md

-*This is a work in progress and not fully funcitonal yet.*
+*This is a work in progress and not fully functional yet.*

 # tellmeallaboutit #